Roman Abramovich: Vladimir Putin

-Abramovich was the first person to recommend to Yeltsin that Vladimir Putin be his successor as the Russian president.
-When Putin formed his first cabinet as Prime Minister in 1999, Abramovich interviewed each of the candidates for cabinet positions before they were approved.
-Subsequently, Abramovich would remain one of Putin's closest confidants.
-In 2007, Putin consulted in meetings with Abramovich on the question of who should be his successor as president; Medvedev was personally recommended by Abramovich.
+Abramovich was one of the first people to recommend to Yeltsin that Vladimir Putin be his successor as the Russian president and Abramovich was involved in interviewing and choosing Putin's cabinet.
+Subsequently, Abramovich remained one of Putin's closest confidants.
+In 2007, Abramovich recommended to Putin that he choose Dmitry Medvedev as his successor as president.

+Early in his presidency, Putin established a clear hierarchy where oligarchs maintain their assets and privileges in exchange for staying out of politics and pledging complete allegiance to Putin.
+Under Putin, Russian oligarchs were obliged to obey the state and to show social responsibility, and those who challenged the Kremlin ended up in exile or in prison.
+Abramovich was complicit with this arrangement.

+When Putin came to power, he wanted control of the media, particularly the TV channels.
+Abramovich was an intermediary in these plans, buying channels and transferring them to friends of Putin, earning praise from Putin.
+Abramovich acquired a 49% stake in ORT for $80 million; he gifted the stake to Putin.

-Chris Hutchins, a biographer of Putin, described the relationship between the Russian president and Abramovich as like that between a father and a favourite son.
+Chris Hutchins, a biographer of Putin, described the relationship between Putin and Abramovich as like that between a father and a favourite son.
 In the early 2000s, Abramovich said that when he addressed Putin he uses the Russian language's formal "вы" (like Spanish "usted" or German "Sie"), as opposed to the informal "ты" (like Spanish "tú" or German "du") as a mark of respect for Putin's seniority.
 Within the Kremlin, Abramovich was referred to as "Mr. A".

 In September 2012, the England and Wales High Court judge Elizabeth Gloster claimed that Abramovich's influence on Putin was limited: "There was no evidential basis supporting the contention that Mr. Abramovich was in a position to manipulate, or otherwise influence, President Putin, or officers in his administration, to exercise their powers in such a way as to enable Mr. Abramovich to achieve his own commercial goals."

-Gloster oversaw the case between Russian oligarchs Boris Berezovsky and Abramovich.
-She found Berezovsky to be "an inherently unreliable witness" and sided with Abramovich in 2012.
-It later emerged that Gloster's stepson had been paid almost £500,000 to represent Abramovich as a barrister early in the case.
-Her stepson's involvement was alleged to be more than had been disclosed.
-Berezovsky stated, "Sometimes I have the impression that Putin himself wrote this judgment".
-Gloster declined to comment.

-In 2021, it was reported by the Washington Examiner that the U.S. intelligence community believes Abramovich is a "bag carrier", or a financial middleman, for Putin.

-Controversies

-Boris Berezovsky allegations

-In 2011, Boris Berezovsky brought a civil case against Abramovich, called Berezovsky v Abramovich, in the High Court of Justice in London, but Berezovsky was unsuccessful in the case.

-Bribery

-In 2008, The Times reported that court papers showed Abramovich admitting that he paid billions of dollars for political favours and protection fees for shares of Russia's oil and aluminum assets.
+In 2014, Abramovich hired Robbie Williams to headline a New Year's dinner for Vladimir Putin's "inner circle" in Moscow.
+The event was likely the inspiration for Williams' song "Party Like a Russian".

+Other legal issues